devkdenis/portfolio/src/content/updates.md

     projectid: ''

   - date: '01.2015'
-    title:  'Promoted to Technologist and researcher metaLAB at Harvard'
+    title:  'Promoted to Technologist and researcher at metaLAB at Harvard'
     description: 'Built data-driven web apps for UI/UX and schema design, integrated Arnold Arboretum and Art Museum APIs, and created interactive visualizations for gallery exhibits'
     selectprojects: '<i class="fa-solid fa-paperclip"></i> <a href="projects/curariumsatellite">View select projects</a>'
     projectid: ''